Ahlfeldt/GRID-toolkit/README.md

 ### Description

-`GRID-data.py` enriches a previously generated grid (square or hexagonal) with spatial data from user-provided shapefiles and produces a complete dataset suitable for input into **AABPL-toolkit** and **MRRH-toolkit** workflows.
+`GRID-data.py` enriches a previously generated grid (square or hexagonal) with spatial data from user-provided shapefiles and produces a complete dataset suitable for input into the **MRRH-toolkit**.

 The script performs spatial joins between the grid and input layers, computes aggregated statistics, assigns population and employment levels consistent with a user-defined total number of workers, and generates synthetic variables for wages and rents.
 It also produces a **bilateral distance matrix** in meters to support spatial general equilibrium modeling.